samuelbelko/blog/posts/SomeReasonsForStudyingMath.md

 - **_flexibility & universality_**
   - efficient adaptation to a rapidly changing world by extending and reusing knowledge
   - experiencing a compounding effect
+- **_usefulness_**
+  - source of applicable methods
+  - foundation for science & technological innovation
+  - improvement of general problem solving & communication skills
+  - becoming a person with a high standard for conceptual clarity

 [^1]: Please see discussion [What's a mathematician to do?](https://mathoverflow.net/questions/43690/whats-a-mathematician-to-do/44213#44213) for more.